by: Margie Johnson Ware, Aging and Health Specialist.

 - The doctor told me that my husband can’t be left alone anymore.
 But he won’t allow anyone else in our home and I feel like a prisoner.
 What am I supposed to do?

 Secondly, another thing to keep in mind is that although you may report to a local agency about a situation where abuse, neglect or self-neglect seems to be an issue, do not expect that you will get a “report back” from the agency telling you about the outcome of the potential intervention.
-You may need to go there in person in order to fully assess both the problem and the solution.
+Once more, you may need to visit your aging loved one in person in order to fully assess both the problem and the solution.

 Finally, there are often intermediate steps you can take before you call protective services.
 Do you know any of your senior’s other friends and neighbors in the area?
-Are they a member of a faith community?
-Call someone close to them that you trust , and see if they can check in with your loved one and honestly assess the situation.
+Are they a member of a faith community or volunteer organization?
+Call someone close to them that you trust, and see if they can check in with your loved one and honestly assess the situation.
+In addition, there are an array of agencies and organizations in every community that offer family and caregiver support services that can be a great resource for caregivers who are living with their at-risk senior.
+Check out the Family Caregiver Alliance which has a Family Care Navigator for help in your community.